itering/scale.rb/README.md

 Please refer to the [official doc](https://substrate.dev/docs/en/overview/low-level-data-format) for more details about SCALE low-level data format.

+Because the feature of ruby 2.6 is used, the ruby version is required to be >= 2.6. it will be compatible with older ruby versions when released.

 ## Installation

 Add this line to your application's Gemfile: